 - He is very well-read.

 Additionally, Lore is highly educated, since he has a Ph.D. in finance.
 One of his most significant accomplishments was graduating from Bucknell University with a degree in Business Management/Economics.

 Cum laude, he earned his degree.
 Additionally, he is a CFA-certified financial advisor.

 - Walmart’s online shopping revamp has included the purchase of Jet.com.

-It is expected that most people would view Walmart’s purchase of Jet.com as a means of acquiring a rival.
-At this point, it’s only one stage towards a full ecommerce overhaul for the store.
+It is expected that most people will view Walmart’s purchase of Jet.com as a means of acquiring a rival.
+At this point, it’s only one step towards a full ecommerce overhaul for the store.

-Basically, Lore is being brought in to assist Walmart get the upper hand in the Ecommerce/online shopping fight against Amazon.
+Basically, Lore is being brought in to assist Walmart in getting the upper hand in the Ecommerce/online shopping fight against Amazon.

 - His innovative approach has been beneficial to his company.